-- 2.14 The Council is mindful of its duties under the Equalities Act 2010 to eliminate unlawful discrimination and advance equality of opportunity for all.
-It is particularly important to encourage people with certain protected characteristics in relation to race, religion, age, disability, gender, sexual orientation, pregnancy or maternity to participate in public life where their participation is disproportionately low. - 2.15 Efforts will therefore be made to include those who don't normally get involved in planning, for example by using existing community groups and forums.
+1.22 The Council is mindful of its duties under the Equalities Act 2010 to eliminate unlawful discrimination and advance equality of opportunity for all.
+It is particularly important to encourage people with certain protected characteristics in relation to race, religion, age, disability, gender, sexual orientation, pregnancy or maternity to participate in public life.

+- 1.23 Efforts will therefore be made to include those who don't normally get involved in planning, for example by using existing community groups and forums.
 Where appropriate, we will identify issues that may be of interest to specific groups in the community.
 The use of social media is a useful tool for reaching groups and individuals who have not traditionally been involved in planning.
-Workshops and focus groups have been used to successfully engage with particular groups.

-2.16 The Council will carry out Equalities Impact Assessments (EqIA) on appropriate policies and documents to ensure that there are no adverse effects on the people with protected characteristics.
+Workshops and focus groups have been used to successfully engage with particular groups. - 1.24 The Council will carry out Equalities Impact Assessments (EqIA) on appropriate policies and documents to ensure that there are no adverse effects on the people with protected characteristics.